-Satsumas Poached in Red Wine recipe is my absolute favourite Christmas day dessert.
-It is light, full of flavour and so settling after a big meal, whilst being decadent and visually stunning.
+This recipe for Satsumas Poached in Red Wine is my absolute favourite Christmas day dessert.
+It’s light, full of flavour and so settling after a big meal, whilst being decadent and visually stunning.

 But I do want dessert.
 Because it’s Christmas.
 And unnecessary gluttony is just part of the deal.